department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/va-backed-loans/purchase-loan.md

 <li class="step three">

-##### Review pre-closing paperwork and be ready to provide additional information to your lender
+##### Review pre-closing paperwork and give your lender any other needed information

 Your lender must give you a Closing Disclosure at least 3 business days before closing.
 Be sure to read it carefully.
 It includes loan terms, fees, closing costs, and your estimated monthly mortgage payments.
-Your lender may need you to provide more information or documents at this time as well.
+Your lender may also ask you to provide more information or documents at this time.

 </li>